oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 podman logs -f shard2
 ```

-**IMPORTANT:** The resulting images will be an image with the Oracle binaries installed.
-On first startup of the container a new database will be created, the following lines highlight when the Shard database is ready to be used:
+**IMPORTANT:** The Database Container Image used in this case is having the Oracle Database binaries installed.
+On first startup of the container, a new database will be created and the following lines highlight when the Shard database is ready to be used:

 ```bash
 ==============================================